1. Choose a Name for Your LLC

 All Oklahoma LLCs and foreign LLCs authorized to do business in the state must file an Annual Certificate with the Oklahoma Secretary of State.
 The annual certificate must be filed each year by the anniversary date of your LLC's creation.
 There are penalties for late filings.
 You may file the report online through the Oklahoma Secretary of State Entity Filing webpage or by mail.
 The fee for filing the annual report is $25.

 To do business in Oklahoma, all LLCs organized outside of the state must register with the Oklahoma Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process.
 The agent may be (1) an Oklahoma resident, or (2) a domestic or qualified foreign corporation, limited liability company, or limited partnership.

 To register, file an Application for Registration of a Foreign Limited Liability Company.
 The application may be filed online through the Oklahoma Secretary of State Entity Filing web page or by mail.
 The filing fee is $300.

 The completed application must be accompanied by a certificate of legal existence or good standing from the foreign LLC’s home state that is not more than 60 days old.

 Before filing, make sure the LLC’s name is available in Oklahoma by checking the Oklahoma business name database.
 If the name is not available, the foreign LLC must adopt a fictitious business name for use in Oklahoma.
-A Fictitious Name Form must be completed and attached to the Application for Registration.
+A Statement of Fictitious Name Report form must be completed and attached to the Application for Registration.